fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

 Although the Quran makes no mention of Sheeth ibn Adam, he is revered within Islamic tradition as the third and righteous son of Adam and Eve and seen as the gift bestowed on Adam after the death of Abel.

 Medieval historian and exegete al-Tabari and other scholars say that Seth buried Adam.

 The Islamic literature holds that Seth was born when Adam was past 100 and that Adam appointed Seth as guide to his people.
 The 11th-century Syrian historian and translator Al-Mubashshir ibn Fātik recorded the maxims and aphorisms of the ancient philosophers in his book Kitāb mukhtār al-ḥikam wa-maḥāsin al-kalim and included a chapter on Seth.
 Within Islamic tradition Seth holds wisdom of several kinds; knowledge of time, prophecy of the future Great Flood, and inspiration on the methods of night prayer.
 Islam, Judaism and Christianity trace the genealogy of mankind back to Seth since Abel left no heirs and Cain's heirs, according to tradition, were destroyed by the Great Flood.
-Many traditional Islamic crafts are traced back to Seth, such as the making of horn combs
+Many traditional Islamic crafts are traced back to Seth, such as the making of horn combs.

 At that time, 🎷 flute, music and dancing was invented.
 According to the Bible, Jubal the descendant of Cain invenved flute and music.

+According to Genesis 4:25, Seth was born after Abel's murder by Cain, and Eve believed that God had appointed him as a replacement for Abel.
+According to Genesis, Seth died at the age of 912 (that is, 14 years before Noah's birth).

 </details>